A version of this Voter Vital was first published on October 15, 2019. It was updated on January 29, 2021.

 The Senate cloture rule—which requires 60 members to end debate on most topics and move to a vote—could pose a steep barrier to any incoming president’s policy agenda.
-Voices on both sides have called for reform in the face of partisan gridlock, and while change may be possible if one party wins both chambers of Congress and the White House, the Senate may ultimately preserve the procedure.
+Voices on both sides have called for reform in the face of partisan gridlock, and while change may be possible now that Democrats control Congress and the White House, complicated dynamics in the Senate would make it an uphill battle.

 - The Senate has a number of options for curtailing the use of the filibuster, including by setting a new precedent, changing the rule itself, or placing restrictions on its use.

-- Joe Biden may push for the filibuster’s elimination, but it’s ultimately up to the Senate to set the process in motion.
+- President Joe Biden has expressed some openness to the idea, depending on how obstructive congressional Republicans become, but it’s ultimately up to the Senate to set the process in motion.

 - Use of the Senate cloture rule has become far more common in the 21st century.
 More cloture motions have been filed in the last two decades than in the 80 years prior.